Margaret Atwood: Novels

 In 2000, Atwood published her tenth novel, The Blind Assassin, to critical acclaim, winning both the Booker Prize and the Hammett Prize in 2000.
 The Blind Assassin was also nominated for the Governor General's Award in 2000, Orange Prize for Fiction, and the International Dublin Literary Award in 2002.
 In 2001, Atwood was inducted into Canada's Walk of Fame.

 Atwood followed this success with the publication of Oryx and Crake in 2003, the first novel in a series that also includes The Year of the Flood (2009) and MaddAddam (2013), which would collectively come to be known as the MaddAddam Trilogy.
 The apocalyptic vision in the MaddAddam Trilogy engages themes of genetic modification, pharmaceutical and corporate control, and man-made disaster.
 As a work of speculative fiction, Atwood notes of the technology in Oryx and Crake, "I think, for the first time in human history, we see where we might go.
 We can see far enough into the future to know that we can't go on the way we've been going forever without inventing, possibly, a lot of new and different things."
 She later cautions in the acknowledgements to MaddAddam, "Although MaddAddam is a work of fiction, it does not include any technologies or bio-beings that do not already exist, are not under construction or are not possible in theory."

 In 2005, Atwood published the novella The Penelopiad as part of the Canongate Myth Series.
 The story is a retelling of The Odyssey from the perspective of Penelope and a chorus of the twelve maids murdered at the end of the original tale.
 The Penelopiad was given a theatrical production in 2007.

 In 2016, Atwood published the novel Hag-Seed, a modern-day retelling of Shakespeare's The Tempest, as part of Penguin Random House's Hogarth Shakespeare Series.

 On November 28, 2018, Atwood announced that she would publish The Testaments, a sequel to The Handmaid's Tale, in September 2019.
 The novel features three female narrators and takes place fifteen years after the character Offred's final scene in The Handmaid's Tale.
-The book was announced as the joint winner of the 2019 Booker Prize on October 14, 2019.
+The book was the joint winner of the 2019 Booker Prize.

-Non-fiction
+Nonfiction

 In 2008, Atwood published Payback: Debt and the Shadow Side of Wealth, a collection of five lectures delivered as part of the Massey Lectures from October 12 to November 1, 2008.
 The book was released in anticipation of the lectures, which were also recorded and broadcast on CBC Radio One's Ideas.